-For 2021, I am excited to try out the second edition of Introducing Anthropology: What makes us human?
-I’ve put up my Cultural Anthropology 2021 course outline and feel privileged to be able to continue teaching anthropology, especially as one of the textbook co-authors has been forced into Anthropology Withdrawal Symptoms.
-Still, I want to pause to consider Pountney and Marić’s first sentence: “It is not an understatement to suggest that there has never been a more important time for the skills and insights that anthropology provides” (2021, vi).
+For 2021, I tried out the second edition of Introducing Anthropology: What makes us human? for a Cultural Anthropology 2021 course.
+I felt privileged to be able to continue teaching anthropology, especially as one of the textbook co-authors was forced into Anthropology Withdrawal Symptoms.
+Before the course, I paused to consider Pountney and Marić’s first sentence: “It is not an understatement to suggest that there has never been a more important time for the skills and insights that anthropology provides” (2021, vi).
 Is anthropology more important than ever?

-Introducing Anthropology is not the only entrant claiming the present relevance of anthropology.
-Tag-teaming in from the UK is Gillian Tett’s 2021 Anthro-Vision: A New Way to See in Business and Life.
+Introducing Anthropology was not the only entrant claiming the present relevance of anthropology.
+Tag-teaming in from the UK was Gillian Tett’s 2021 Anthro-Vision: A New Way to See in Business and Life.
 “If there was ever a time when the discipline’s perspective is needed, it is now” (2021, 236).
-Like an introductory textbook, Tett is attempting to reach audiences outside of anthropology.
+Like an introductory textbook, Tett attempted to reach audiences outside of anthropology.
 (Thanks to Cornelia for the tweet-tag [and see her follow-up to this post].
 I prefer the UK cover and title for Tett’s book, as shown in the blog image, even if this Anthro-is-Important book duo begins to feel like a reprise of the British Invasion.)

 Both of these books claim that the reason we need anthropology now more than ever is because we are increasingly confronting difference.
 For Pountney and Marić, it is “a time when differences between individuals and societies have become ever more significant” (2021, vi).
 For Tett, “our understanding of others has not expanded at the same pace as our interconnections” (2021, xiv).

 Such statements make me think of Ruth Benedict’s 1934 Patterns of Culture.
 Benedict used very similar language: